mtorres3/SSW345-FinalBot/PROCESS.md

   - /showTask command (Joe)
   - /showSchedule command (Will)

-Iteration 1: 4/10 - 4/17
+[Iteration 1: 4/10 - 4/17]

+  Completed: None

+  Incomplete: /create, /startTask, /finishTask, /showTask, /showSchedule

+  Process Reflection: Using the  Scrum process has helped us sort out what tasks needed to be completed, what work was going to be assigned to each team member, and given us a good timeframe on when the user stories should be completed by.

-Iteration 2: 4/18 - 4/25
+[Iteration 2: 4/18 - 4/25]

   Completed: None

   Incomplete: /create, /startTask, /finishTask, /showTask, /showSchedule

   Process Reflection: N/A (currently)